elide-dev/elide/README.md

 <hr />

-Elide is **Kotlin/Multiplatform framework** for **rapid application development** which brings together some of the best tools and techniques available today for effective and robust application development.
+Elide is **Kotlin/Multiplatform meta-framework** for **rapid, cross-platform application development**.
+Write once in Kotlin and deploy everywhere: your server, the browser, and native app targets.

-### What do you mean by _application framework_?
+### What do you mean by _meta-framework_?

-Elide could be characterized as a _meta-framework_, in the sense that it is largely powered by mature and well-supported software under the hood.
-Via a thin combination of build tooling and runtime interfaces, the developer is able to leverage these tools together without needing to stitch them together in brittle and unreliable ways.
+Elide could be characterized as a _meta-framework_ in the sense that it is powered entirely by mature and well-supported software under the hood.
+Via a thin combination of build tooling and runtime interfaces, the developer can leverage these tools together without worrying about performance or compatibility.

 #### Cross-platform features